 The second of the two hikes in Chalten took us toward the mighty Fitz Roy via the Laguna De los Tres hike.
-We didn’t make it to Fitz Roy though, unfortunately.
+We didn’t make it to Fitz Roy, unfortunately.

-Laguna De los Tres is the hike that everyone travels to Chalten to conquer.
-We fell short of conquering this hike which was disappointing, however, given the factors at hand, we made the right decision to turn around 20 minutes shy of the end.
+Laguna De los Tres is the hike everyone travels to Chalten to conquer.
+We fell short of conquering this hike; however, given the factors at hand, we made the right decision to turn around 20 minutes shy of the end.

 There are two trails to Laguna De los Tres that merge into one trail near Camp Poincenot on the bouldery banks of the Rio Blanco.